How to Get a Card

 - DVDs and videos can be checked out for one week, with one renewal.

-- New books and Reading Express books are checked out for two weeks with no renewals allowed.
+- Reading Express books are checked out for two weeks with no renewals allowed.

-- Regular adult books, books on cassettes and CDs, music CDs, YA books, YA magazines, children's books, children's magazines, puzzles, and pamphlets are checked out for three weeks.
+- New adult books, regular adult books, books on cassettes and CDs, music CDs, teen books, teen magazines, children's books, children's magazines, puzzles, and pamphlets are checked out for three weeks, with 2 renewals allowed.